Anil Dharker (1946-2021): A nurturing editor and voice of the liberal Mumbai middle class

 I remember Dharker’s departure to DSJ-TV, part of the television boom that threw up Barkha Dutt and Rajdeep Sardesai among others, one of the first big challenges to hit the print industry.
 I worked with Mr Dharker as a script consultant there and with Rani Dharker, his sister and author of fine novels like The Virgin Syndrome, I wrote an Indianisation of Daphne Du Maurier’s Rebecca.
 It never got made.

 Now that I look back, Dharker runs like a thread through my career, constantly challenging me to do new things.
 I was for a short while, Fiction Director, for the first literary festival to be organised in the city; Bachi Karkaria was the non-fiction editor.
 Sheilu Srinivasan was involved and Dignity Dialogue too; so it was to be a literary festival for the age of silver.
 But then Srinivasan thought better of it and withdrew.
-Undaunted, Dharker forged on and what was born was the first of the literary festivals, the Tata Lit for Life Festival.
+Undaunted, Dharker forged on and what was born was the first of the literary festivals, the Tata Literature Live Festival.
 Bachi Karkaria left and went off to set up the Times Literary Festival, which ran out of steam a year or so ago.
-The Tata Lit for Life continues.
+The Tata Literature Live continues.

 Not everything Dharker did was successful but what I admired and respected was his spirit.
 He was the voice of the liberal middle class.
 His was the voice of the quiet cosmopolitan.
 He would take on the Shiv Sena at the time when to do so was to court violence.
 But he was never shrill.
 His was the most deadly weapon of all that one can turn against the fascist, a quiet sense of humour.
 If comedians are now among the targets of the state, you should know that the “Oh yeah!
 Ha ha” laugh is one of the most potent tools in the arsenal of the Fool.

-The last time we met was when he asked me to interview Neil Gaiman for the last edition of the Tata Lit for Life.
+The last time we met was when he asked me to interview Neil Gaiman for the last edition of the Tata Literature Live.
 He had had a bypass, I had heard, but he was looking himself, ironic, elegant and understated.
 (Remember this was the man who had modelled for Editors’ Choice tea and who had his own line of kurtas at the boutique Melange.)

 I am discovering, as I write this piece, how much I will miss him and how much he gave to the city he loved.